Publication Ethics & Publication Malpractice Statement

 Journal of Ideas in Health encourages the authors to follow the guidelines based on existing Elsevier policies and COPE' s Best Practice Guidelines for Journal Authors.

-Authors of papers should present an accurate account of the work performed as well as an objective discussion of its significance.
+Authors of papers should present an accurate account of the work performed and an objective discussion of its significance.
 Underlying data should be represented accurately in the article.
 A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
 Review and professional publication articles should also be accurate and objective, and editorial "opinion" works should be identified as such.

 Originality and Plagiarism